Skip to content

 This online webinar took place on Monday 20th May 2024 at 8pm UK time

-The event was organised by the UK Dunera Interest Group and the Association of Jewish Refugees
+The event was organised by the UK Dunera Interest Group and the Association of Jewish Refugees.
+No recording is available.

 Why were Jewish refugees deported to Australia on HMT Dunera in 1940?